Russia Bars Opposition Candidates From Moscow City Ballot - UrduPoint

 The final list of candidates was set to be published on Wednesday.

-Opposition candidates denied official accusations that they had faked some of the signatures of supporters that they were legally obliged to present in order to stand.

-Putin's spokesman Dmitry Peskov dismissed reports of alleged efforts by electoral officials to prevent the opposition from standing in the vote, saying only a court could determine that.
+Putin's spokesman Dmitry Peskov dismissed reports of foul play by electoral officials, saying only a court could determine that.